 Upon reasonable request from the Manager from time to time, the County shall furnish the Manager with estoppel letters (including for delivery to third parties, including, without limitation, potential investors and lenders).
 Such estoppel letters shall be in a form that is customary for estoppel letters requested by such third parties, but shall include, at a minimum, those certifications set forth in the form of Estoppel Letter attached hereto as Schedule "O"; provided, that the County may qualify such estoppel letter to the extent any statements in the estoppel letter are not true or accurate in the County's reasonable opinion.
 IN WITNESS WHEREOF, the County and the Manager have caused this Agreement to be executed on the day and year first above written.

 THE COUNTY OF WESTCHESTER

-By:

 STANDARD AMUSEMENTS LLC

-By:

-Approved by the Board of Legislators a No. [●] at a meeting duly held on of t a meeting duly held on day of, 20 by Act lay of, 20
+Approved by the Board of Legislators at a meeting duly held on day of , 20 by Act No. [•] at a meeting duly held on day of , 20.

-Approved by the Board of Acquisition, 20 on and Contract on the day of, 20 and
+Approved by the Board of Acquisition and Contract on the day of , 20 and , 20.

 Approved as to form and manner of execution

 Associate County Attorney County of Westchester